Public broadcasting: New Zealand

 In New Zealand all broadcasters are given a small slice of public broadcasting responsibility, because of the state-funded agency NZ On Air.
 This is because of NZ On Air's requirement for public-service programmes across all channels and stations, instead of being put into one single network.
 The former public broadcaster BCNZ (formerly NZBC – New Zealand Broadcasting Corporation) was broken up into separate state-owned corporations, Television New Zealand (TVNZ) and Radio New Zealand (RNZ).
-While RNZ remains commercial-free, about 90% of funding for TVNZ comes from selling advertising during programmes on their two stations.
+While RNZ remains commercial-free, TVNZ is commercially funded through advertising.
 TVNZ continues to be a public broadcaster; however like CBC Television in Canada it is essentially a fully commercial network in continuous ratings battles with other stations, which continues to be a controversial issue within New Zealand.
 With the shutdown of TVNZ 7, the only fully non-commercial public-service network in New Zealand is Radio New Zealand.

 Aside from television, New Zealand has a rich public radio culture, Radio New Zealand being the main provider, with a varied network (Radio New Zealand National) and a classical musical network (Radio New Zealand Concert).
 RNZ also provides the Pacific with its Radio New Zealand International.
 Aside from RNZ almost all of New Zealand's 16 regions has an "access radio" network.
 All these networks are commercial-free.

 In late January 2020, the Labour-led coalition government announced that they were planning to merge TVNZ and Radio New Zealand to create a new public broadcasting service.
 In response, the opposition National Party announced that it would oppose any plans to merge Radio NZ and TVNZ.